LU Tables' Hierarchy and Linking Populations

 2. Connect each parent column to the child table population using one of the following methods:

-• Click the child table population header and drag a connection line between the parent table's column and the child table's input field.
+• Click the child table population header and drag a connection line between the parent table's column and the child table's Input field.

 • Right-click, select Add link to > child table population > column.

-• Right-click on a field's output connector, select the target table, the target table population and then the target input field.
+• Right-click on a field's output connector, select the target table, the target table population and then the target Input field.

 Note: Link all the Input fields of the selected Table Population object to one parent table.
 A Table Population object cannot be linked to several parent tables.

-In complex and large schemas, it is sometimes difficult to track the population link, from which table it comes and/or to which tables it goes.
-You can therefore click on the link and see it as an animated dashed line.
+In complex and large schemas, it is sometimes difficult to track the population link - which table it comes from and/or which tables it goes to.

 Either click on the link and press the Delete key on your keyboard, or right-click and select Delete.
 Click on the link and press the Delete key on your keyboard.